 Solution 5: Update the extender firmware

 Sometimes, Belkin WiFi range extenders don’t work because of outdated or corrupted firmware.
-You can see a solid orange light on your Belkin extender.
+You can see a solid orange light on Belkin Router.
 Following are the steps to update Belkin extender firmware:

 - Connect your extender to the computer and open a web browser.